Jaiveer Agarwal: Life

-Jaiveer Agarwal was born to the Sikh family of Dr. R.S.
+Jaiveer Agarwal was born on 24 September 1930 to the Sikh family of Dr. R.S.
 Agarwal.
 He married Tahira, who was also an ophthalmologist.
 The couple went to Madras, where they set up a small clinic.
 They had a daughter and a son.

 The Agarwals screened and operated on thousands of villages and campaigned for eye donations to treat corneal blindness, and correcting refractive errors among schoolchildren.

-Tahira Agarwal died in April 2009 and Jaiveer died on 16 November 2009.
+He died on 16 November 2009.